What To Expect When You Go To The Vet

 2. Radiographs.
 This is our main diagnostic tool.
 High Quality radiographs can detect the poorly shaped hip socket long before the pet exhibits lameness.

 By two years of age, a pet's pelvic bones are fully developed and by convention, we recommend taking x-rays of large breed dogs at 2 years of age prior to breeding in hopes of breeding only those individuals without obvious problems.
-The success of this world-wide endeavor...trying to avoid breeding of hip dyplastic dogs...has been limited by various hurdles, non-compliance, and the inability of radiographs to detect non-symptomatic carriers of the disease.
+The success of this world-wide endeavor...trying to avoid breeding of hip dysplastic dogs...has been limited by various hurdles, non-compliance, and the inability of radiographs to detect non-symptomatic carriers of the disease.
 I'm going to skip over this topic and get back to what to expect at the vet for your individual pet except to say that we strongly encourage you to avoid having puppies with breeds prone to hip dysplasia until after having radiographs that rule out obvious hip dysplasia.
 You don't necessarily have to wait until the dogs are 2 years old for the x-rays to pick up bad cases of dysplasia, so if you're anxious to breed, talk to your vet about pre-breeding radiographs.
 (There is a 2 year old requirement for official certification and it's true that x-rays taken before physical maturity of the pelvis aren't as accurate)

 If you take your pet to the vet for lameness etc and hip dysplasia is suspected, your vet will encourage you to take radiographs for a couple of reasons:

-1. To confirm the disease and to make sure there isn't some other explaination or problem that needs to be tackled.
-Quite a few times in my experience what I suspected was hip dysplasia turned out to be an old fracture, a pellet or bullet, disc disease, bone cancer, an adominal tumor, or a prostatic cyst.
+1. To confirm the disease and to make sure there isn't some other explanation or problem that needs to be tackled.
+Quite a few times in my experience what I suspected was hip dysplasia turned out to be an old fracture, a pellet or bullet, disc disease, bone cancer, an abdominal tumor, or a prostatic cyst.
 One time it turned out to be from a bone pin that was put in years ago when the young dog fractured it's femur; the pin had migrated up into the socket.
 You never know unless you look.

 2. To see how bad the condition is (staging), to see if one side is much worse than the other (making a femoral head removal a possible option), and so that we compare to future radiographs which allows us to determine if our treatment plan is working well or not.